 Requires completion of the multivariable calculus and linear algebra sequence (either MATH 1202 and MATH V2010 or MATH 1208, or the equivalent), and at least 12 additional points from any of the courses offered by the department numbered 2000 or higher.
 For mathematics courses taken in other departments, consult the director of undergraduate studies.

 Medieval and Renaissance Studies

-Program Director: Alan Stewart, 617 Philosophy, 854-6420 Program Administrator: Becky Lu, 618 Dodge, 854-1257
+Program Director: Alan Stewart, 617 Philosophy; 854-6420; ags2105@columbia.edu Program Administrator: Nicole Sebring, 602 Philosophy; medren@columbia.edu

 Executive Committee of the Interdepartmental Committee on Medieval & Renaissance Studies